 Q. What do they look like?

-A. The color of the ascocarps varies from light to dark brown, and they range in size from a buckshot up to the size of a golf ball (occassionally larger).
+The color of the ascocarps (truffles) varies from light to dark brown, and they range in size from a buckshot up to the size of a golf ball (occassionally larger).
 Some will be round, but most will have lobes and irregularities.
 They will be relatively dense, and the interior will be very firm, lighter in color, and have a conspicuously “marbled” appearance with alternating streaks of brown and white.
-They will also have a very strong earthy aroma.
+They will also have a very strong earthy aroma that can be quite pungent when stored in a closed container for several days.

 Q. Where are they found?

-A. In south Georgia, we find them in association with pecan trees, although apparently they can be found in association with other species of trees.
+In south Georgia, we find them in association with pecan trees, although they can be found in association with other species of trees such as oaks.
 They can be anywhere around the tree, although most abundant between the drip line and the trunk of the tree.
 Some specimens can be found protruding from the soil, but most are subterranean in the upper inch or two of soil.

 Q. Do you find them in all pecan orchards?